 Kids can’t resist candies.
 Just the sight or the thought of candies motivates them and brings them out of the funk.
 It seems like they will do anything for these treats!
 For a kid with IBS, this could be a time of uncomfortable trial and error, since most many candies are not low FODMAP.
 As a parent, it's critical to protect our kids from a painful flare-up.
+Here are 50 recipes that won't cause IBS symptoms to your children!

 Why Do We Kids (and Adults!)
 Love Candies?